Heljarmyrkr/Workote/README.md

 ---

-📌 Pin Notes: Keep important notes always on top of other windows — perfect for reminders while you work.
+📌 Pin Notes: Keep important notes always on top — perfect for reminders while you work.

 ---